GriffinJohnston/ldrs/readme.md

 This package only supports modern ESM import syntax, so no `require()`-ing.

+Next.js doesn't transpile imported modules by default, but you can add support with this package: https://www.npmjs.com/package/next-transpile-modules.
+More details can be found here: https://stackoverflow.com/a/65939797

 Loaders make use of CSS custom properties (CSS variables) and keyframe animations, which work great in all modern browsers.
 Internet Explorer is not supported, however.

 ## License